fubralimited/MySQL-S3-Backup/README.md

 At time of writing, this repo has s3cmd v1.5.0

-Then create an .s3cfg file
+Then create an .s3cfg file by running...

     s3cmd --configure

 * Specify your Access Key and Secret Key
 * Leave encryption password blank (MySQL-S3-Backup does the GPG stuff for you)
 * Use HTTPS

+You may wish to edit the /root/.s3cfg file to make further changes e.g. changing 'bucket_location' from 'US' to 'EU'

 ### Setup GPG ###